If You Aren't Doing It Already...

 GPS Pet Tracker System

 If you are like me and want to go that extra mile to make sure you know where your dog is at all times, consider a GPS pet tracker system.
 I use Whistle.
-The unit costs around $60, and there is a monthly subscription (about $10) per dog.
+(By the way, that’s a referral link.)
+The unit costs around $150 (It was about $60 when I bought mine a few years ago), and there is a monthly subscription (about $10) per dog.
 It comes with a health monitoring system, but I personally only care about the GPS locator.
 I have had minimal problems with Whistle, but I understand others have had significant ones.

 When you are out walking your dog, you are (probably) wearing shoes.
 That means that you are protected from things that can cause your feet discomfort, so it’s easy to forget the needs of your canine walking companion.
 Please make sure that you are paying enough attention to accommodate potentially uncomfortable situations for your pet.
 If it’s really hot out, make sure to allow and even encourage your dog to walk on the grass rather than the hot sidewalk.